Learner Resource 23

 What are the main connotations(meanings) offered in the sequence?

-Are the meanings they offer stereotypical Do they reinforce existing ideas about how we should live and behave in certain situations?
+Are the meanings they offer stereotypical?
+Do they reinforce existing ideas about how we should live and behave in certain situations?

 Can the signs and signifiers used in the sequence be seen to provide an alternative meaning or viewpoint?